Moebytes/Moepictures/readme.md

 To enable live2d support, you need to download the Cubism Core web sdk and place it in `assets/live2d`. https://www.live2d.com/en/sdk/download/web/

-#### A Note on Updating
-Because I am a solo developer, there is no system provided for database schema and data migrations, since it's mainly a hassle for me.
-You update at your own risk and handle changes manually.
-You can check the file `sql/CreateDB.sql` to see if anything changed.

 That's pretty much it.
 Following our license (CC BY-NC 4.0) you may not commercialize self-hosted instances.